-This clause was introduced as 13.1.3 in version 3.2.
 In version 6.1, the clause was amended to read "A complaint should contain..." instead of "A complaint must contain...".
-It was renumbered to 14.1.3 in version 9.0.

 14.1.4.
 Any complaint lodged that does not contain the above information may be referred back to the complainant by the secretariat, together with a request to provide the missing information.